llimllib/django-recaptcha-comments/README.md

 TODO:

 - Documentation!
+  - link demo app pages to the appropriate documentation
 - test setup.py for functionality
 - submit to PyPI
 - write a paver(?) script to generate the docs (or rake? or just a script?)
+- create a github site for the project